Lawmakers consider banning Minnesota's most widely used pesticide

 In the meantime, California, Oregon, Maryland, Hawaii and the European Union have banned it.

-The house filled with white mist and she an her infant son had to be rushed to the emergency room, Wirtz said.
+The house filled with white mist and she and her infant son had to be rushed to an emergency room, Wirtz said.

 "Leaving this on the market for one more day is one day too long," she said.